Bronwyn Davies: Development

 Bronwyn is a country girl.
 In her fictional backstory, she had to give up her schooling when her mother died and she had to take on several new responsibilities, which made her "pretty domestic".
 Friend described her as "practical, sensible and quite serious."
 Friend thought she was more outgoing than Bronwyn, who she called a "hick" and said she was too quiet.

+Bronwyn is introduced amid the disappearance of toddler Jamie Clarke (S.J.
+Dey) at a shopping centre.
+While his father Des Clarke (Paul Keane) looks away, Jamie is taken by a young girl, who soon abandons him.
+Bronwyn then finds Jamie and returns him to Des, but not without lecturing him first.
+Of her introduction, Friend explained "She (Bronwyn) certainly has a lot to say in her early scenes.
+She tells Des he's an incompetent father, then ends up becoming Jamie's new nanny."
+Bronwyn also plays a small role in the break-up between Mike Young (Guy Pearce) and Jane Harris (Annie Jones) when she points out to Des that Jane has a romantic interest in him.
+Friend stated "Bronwyn is very confident and outspoken.
+With Des and Jane, she really puts her foot in it without meaning harm.
+It also turns out that Mike is a little jealous of her."

-Producers paired Bronwyn with Mike Young (Guy Pearce) for a brief romance storyline.
+Producers paired Bronwyn with Mike for a brief romance storyline.
 This led to Friend's first on-screen kiss, which she admitted to being scared about filming.
 She said "I was so nervous, but after I'd kissed him once it was all right – I did feel a bit self-conscious, but I realised nobody takes any notice and it means nothing."

 In October 1989, Darren Devlyn of TV Week confirmed that Friend had decided to quit the serial.
 Her decision came shortly after her partner and co-star Craig McLachlan relocated to Sydney to join the cast of fellow soap opera Home and Away.
 Friend said it was "a career decision", as she wanted to try other things.
 She filmed her final scenes in December.
 On-screen, Bronwyn moves to New Zealand to be with Mclachlan's character Henry Ramsay, whom she later marries.